 - Incremental Data Load: Hevo allows the transfer of data that has been modified in real-time.
 This ensures efficient utilization of bandwidth on both ends.

 - Live Support: The Hevo team is available round the clock to extend exceptional support to its customers through chat, E-Mail, and support calls.

 - Live Monitoring: Hevo allows you to monitor the data flow and check where your data is at a particular point in time.

-Setting Up Grafana Redshift Integration
+How to Set Up Grafana Redshift Integration?

-Now that you have understood about Grafana and Amazon Redshift.
+Now that you have understood Grafana and Amazon Redshift.
 In this section, you will learn about the steps to set up Grafana Redshift Integration.